-For years I would start my morning making soup for my restaurant.
+Creamy Baked Potato Soup was one of my first “morning soups”.
+For years I would start each morning by making the “soup of the day” for my restaurant.
 Over the years, the top ten soups began to emerge.
 The soups that always sold out got requested by the to-go gallon and drew customers in when they would call ahead to see what the soup of the day was.
 This recipe was definitely on the top ten list.

 One thing my daughter, Raychel, loves about this soup is that it is not only creamy and delish, but I use heavy whipping cream, which has very little lactose, so it is much more enjoyable for those with lactose intolerance.